managedcoder/BotFrameworkAccelerators/DialogAccelerator/README.md

 # Dialog Accelerator
 This accelerator shows how to use the Dialog Accelerator template to create moderate to complex conversational bot dialogs.
-This template lays out a working roadmap of how to code the most common intereaction (conversation)
+This template lays out a working roadmap of how to code the most common interaction (conversation)
 scenarios:
 * Simple prompts
 * Built-in validation